Autism & SEN Climbing

 We have produced a Visual Story of the Rock Up experience to help prepare guests for their visit and also provide Certificates of Achievement which can be completed by parents, carers or the on site teams.
-If you would like to receive a copy of the Visual Story in advance of your visit please email email@example.com.
+If you would like to receive a copy of the Visual Story in advance of your visit please email your local centre, Birmingham, Hull or Whiteley.

 The sessions will take place at these times:

 - Children are very welcome to join us for either climbing or soft play and siblings are welcome to join in.